js-training-may-2021/final-project/README.md

 1. Start a server - there is a command "npm run server" for this.
 2. Start the project - "npm run start"

-The Pokedex has two main pages - All Pokemon and Captured Pokemon.
+The Pokedex has two main pages - All Pokemons and Catched Pokemons.
 You can click on the card of any Pokemon - its profile will open with the name, ID and date of catching.
-You can catch a Pokemon with a separate Catch button.
+You can catch a Pokemon with a Catch button.
 There is also pagination.

 I used both class and function components, lifting state up and React Router.